What makes democracy in Australia different to other countries' democracies and ways of ruling?

 The Commonwealth Commonwealth Coat of Arms and the Australian national flag on top of Australian Parliament House.

-The Australian National flag and Commonwealth Coat of Arms on top of Australian Parliament House.
+The Australian flag and the Commonwealth Coat of Arms at Australian Parliament House

 Parliamentary Education Office (peo.gov.au)

-The Australian National flag and Commonwealth Coat of Arms on top of Australian Parliament House.
+The Australian flag and the Commonwealth Coat of Arms at Australian Parliament House

 The Commonwealth Commonwealth Coat of Arms and the Australian national flag on top of Australian Parliament House.